Land Acknowledgement Statements

 The Fine Arts Museums of San Francisco respectfully acknowledge the Ramaytush Ohlone, the original inhabitants of what is now the San Francisco Peninsula.

 Indigenous communities have lived in and moved through this land over hundreds of generations and Indigenous peoples from many nations make their home in this region today.
-Please join us in recognizing and honoring their ancestors, descendants, elders, and all other members of their communities.
+Please join us in recognizing and honoring their ancestors, descendants, and all other members of their communities.

 Urban Forestry Council (Full Version)

 The Urban Forestry Council acknowledges that we occupy the unceded ancestral homeland of the Ramaytush Ohlone peoples, who are the original inhabitants of the San Francisco Peninsula.

 We wish to pay our respects to the Ancestors, Elders and Relatives of the Ramaytush Community and to affirm their sovereign rights as First Peoples.
 We honor the Ramaytush Ohlone for their enduring commitment to steward Mother Earth.
 We recognize that the Ramaytush Ohlone have lived in harmony with nature for millennia, and that to achieve a truly ecologically sustainable future for San Francisco, we must embrace Indigenous traditional ecological knowledge in how we care for the city’s lands, waters, and all its people.